DR-DinoMight/steamdeck-notifier/README.md

 **Modifications:**
 - Rewritten in Deno
 - Uses Telegram for notifications instead of Discord
-- Uses GoatDB for all data storage
+- Uses file-based JSON for all data storage
 - Added ability to run in Docker instead of building executables

 See [LICENSE](./LICENSE) for details.

-## License
+## Licence

-GNU Affero General Public License v3.0
+GNU Affero General Public Licence v3.0